darleneho/data-portfolio/README.md

-# data-portfolio
-# Data Science & Analytics Portfolio
+# Personal Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with UNLV.
+This repository contains projects that I've worked on independently.

-## SQL

-## Statistics

-## Visual Communications